Position

 Responsibilities:

-• Conduct comprehensive assessments of security controls to evaluate their effectiveness and compliance with industry standards and regulations.
+• Conduct comprehensive assessments of security controls to ensure they meet industry standards and regulatory requirements.

-• Prepare detailed assessment reports, including findings, recommendations, and action plans for management review.
+• Prepare detailed assessment reports, including findings, recommendations, and action plans for remediation.

 Qualifications